aajtodd/smithy/rust/docs/planning/implementation-notes.md

 1. **Iterative Refinement**: Starting with a high-level design and progressively refining it based on feedback
    - Example: Beginning with general trait implementation approaches and narrowing down to specific design decisions
+   - Example: Exploring different approaches for commonizing shapes with members before settling on a macro-based solution

 2. **Questioning Assumptions**: Challenging initial assumptions led to simpler, more effective designs
    - Example: Questioning the need for trait inheritance led to a simpler relationship model
-   - Example: Clarifying the distinction between Model Container and Core Model Representation
+   - Example: Reconsidering the need for separate traits for ID, traits, and mixins led to a consolidated API

 3. **Balancing Theory and Practice**: Combining theoretical design principles with practical implementation concerns
    - Example: Balancing the elegance of type-safe APIs with the practicality of dynamic loading
-   - Example: Considering both API ergonomics and performance implications of immutability
+   - Example: Considering both API ergonomics and implementation complexity when choosing between traits and macros

 4. **Breaking Down Complex Problems**: Addressing one aspect of the design at a time
    - Example: Separately discussing trait representation, conflict handling, and serialization